anton-jeran/FAST-RIR/README.md

 # NN-DAS
 This is the official implementation of our Real-time neural-network-based diffuse acoustic simulator.
-Our model is inspired from [**StackGAN**](https://github.com/hanzhanggit/StackGAN-v2) architecture.
+Our model is inspired by [**StackGAN**](https://github.com/hanzhanggit/StackGAN-v2) architecture.

 ## Requirements

 ```
-Python3
+Python3.6
 Pytorch
 python-dateutil
 easydict